Feuerlabs/meta-exodemo/README.md

 # Exosense Device Template Application Build
 **(C) 2013 Feuerlabs, Inc - Magnus Feuer**

-This repository contains the Yocto recipes to build a custom application running on top of the Exosense Device software stack.
+This repository contains the Yocto recipes to build the demo application running on top of the Exosense Device software stack.

 Please note that the demo application source code is checked out from